robert19066/Sketchable/CONTRIBUTING.md

 ### 4. Issues
 Issues are as important as forks/pull requests, as they provide me new ideas for future versions, feedback from users, and potential bugs that will be fixed.
 Use the templates i put(it makes my work easier)

-- [CRIT BUG] for an critical bug
-- [BUG] for an bug
-- [BUG FIX] for an fix to an existing bug
-- [FEATURE] for an feature proposal
-- [OTHER] for everything that doesn't fit here.

 happy tuesday :D